-These are the Ultimate Baked Chocolate Donuts with a Chocolate glaze that is simply out of this world!
-A crazy delicious, must-try homemade doughnut recipe with chocolate in the dough, in the glaze, and also in the decoration (that might remind you of Brigadeiros)!
+These ultimate baked chocolate donuts with a chocolate glaze are simply out of this world!
+They are a crazy delicious, must-try homemade doughnut recipe with chocolate in the dough, glaze, and decoration.
+It is hands down one of the best baked chocolate donuts recipes you will ever try!

 Jump to:

-- They are extremely delicious – The Chocolate cake donuts covered with a super delicious chocolate ganache will blow your mind!
-They are moist, sweet, yet very well balanced in sweetness due to the dark chocolate ganache!
-Forget Double chocolate Dunkin Donut, bake this easy triple chocolate donut!
+- They are super delicious – These easy baked chocolate cake donuts are covered with a super delightful chocolate ganache that will blow your mind!
+They are moist, sweet, yet very well-balanced in sweetness.

 📝 Ingredient notes

-- Butter: Use always unsalted as you want to be in control of the quantity of the salt.
-I am using European-style 82% fat content butter in all my recipes.
-In this Baked Chocolate donut recipe, the butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving
+- Butter - Always use unsalted butter, as you want to control the quantity of the salt.
+I use European-style 82% fat-content butter in all my recipes.
+The butter must be at room temperature and soft enough to cream but not too soft or runny.
+Avoid microwaving.

-- Sugar: I am using simple white granulated sugar.
-If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide
+- Sugar - I use simple white granulated sugar for this recipe.
+To learn about the different types of sugar and how to use them in baking, refer to my sugar guide.

-- Cocoa powder: In baking, always use unsweetened cocoa powder, the so-called 100% cocoa powder without sugar.
-I use dutch-process cocoa powder, it has a lovely dark color and it is lower in acidity.
-For more info on cocoa powder and its substitutes check my cocoa powder guide.
+- Cocoa powder - In baking, always use unsweetened cocoa powder.
+I use Dutch-process cocoa powder, which has a lovely dark color and lower acidity.

-- Sour cream / Greek yogurt (optional): Feel free to add 1-2 tablespoons of sour cream or Greek yogurt to the batter, however, it is not strictly necessary.
-If you tend to overbake your cakes (meaning, they often dry out), it is better to add more wet ingredients like milk or sour cream
+- Sour cream / Greek yogurt (optional) - Feel free to add 1-2 tablespoons of sour cream or Greek yogurt to the batter to add more moisture.

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post